campusrover/fiducial_pick_and_place/README.md

 </p>

-The fiducial taped to the platform, seen in the hardware setup picture above, was positioned such that its coordinate frame overlaps exactly with the `fixed_marker` frame.
+The fiducial taped to the platform, seen in the hardware setup picture above, was positioned such that its coordinate frame overlaps as closely as possible with the `fixed_marker` frame.

 Now, the dimensions of every fiducial is known, and our camera intrinsics have been calibrated via the `camera_calibration` package.
 So the `aruco_detect` package can use this information to publish transforms between the taped fiducial and the usb camera.

-But `aruco_detect` by itself knows neither where the taped fiducial nor the usb camera is located "in the real world".
-It only knows the transforms between the fiducial and camera frames, whereever their absolute positions may be.
+But `aruco_detect` by itself doesn't know where the taped fiducial or the usb camera is located "in the real world".
+It only knows the transforms between the fiducial and camera frames, wherever their absolute positions may be.

 This is where we can use the `fixed_marker` frame we mentioned above to